Model quantum optimization problems with the OptimizationProblem class¶

 OptimizationProblemStatus.INFEASIBLE

 You cannot substitute variables multiple times.
-The method raises an error in such a case.
+The method raises an error in such cases.

 [13]: